My Website Is Slow | Bluehost Support

-There are many reasons a website may be slow:
+There are many reasons for a slow website:

-Those issues fall into four categories: traffic issues, Connectivity, Site Optimization, and Configuration Issues.
-But you don't have to worry, and we still have different ways to improve and fix it.
-This article will surely help you!
+Those issues fall into four categories: Traffic Issues, Connectivity Issues, Site Optimization, and Configuration Issues.
+But you don't have to worry; we've listed why your website is loading slow and how to fix it in this article.

 Traffic Issues